Last Updated 4/9/2018

 VISTA, Volunteers In Service To America, is a branch of AmeriCorps where volunteers work in administration of nonprofits to assist with capacity and programming rather than direct service.
 VISTA is unique in its focus on combating poverty.
 It is an ideal opportunity for a recent college grad who is looking to have a year of service before starting an additional degree or entering the workforce; click here to learn more.
 Two jobs are available, an Associate for Development and Assistant Program Evaluation.
 Click on the titles to learn more about the opportunities or email Mary Boyer for more information.

 Volunteer by Playing Piano

-Tangram supports people with disabilities by designing services to meet their specific needs and desires, and is looking for a piano player with moderate skills to help with our newly-formed choir for individuals with disabilities.
+Tangram supports people with disabilities by designing services to meet their specific needs and desires and is looking for a piano player with moderate skills to help with our newly-formed choir for individuals with disabilities.
 The piano player will work with the choir director to plan for choir practices and will assist the choir director during each choir practice and any performances.
-The choir will meet every other Tuesday, possibly shifting to every Tuesday after the first few practices, from 6:30-7:30pm at the Tangram main office (located at 52nd and Keystone).
-Volunteer is required to go through volunteer training and orientation, plus a background check and drug screen.
+The choir will meet every other Tuesday, possibly shifting to every Tuesday after the first few practices, from 6:30–7:30 PM at the Tangram main office (located at 52nd and Keystone).
+The volunteer is required to go through volunteer training and orientation, plus a background check and drug screen.
 Contact Lindsey Hill for more information.

 Indianapolis Symphony Orchestra Volunteer Opportunities